 In 1992, Martinez made his first all-star team and led the league in batting average.
 Unfortunately, the next two years of his career were hindered by injuries.

-However, once he came back healthy, Martinez proceeded to make six more all-star teams from 1995 to 2003.
+However, once he returned healthily, Martinez made six more all-star teams from 1995 to 2003.
 Martinez won the Silver Slugger Award 5 times from 1992 to 2003.

 When Martinez retired in 2004, he had seven all-star appearances, five Silver Slugger awards, and two batting championships.